 - be able to formulate standard probability models from biological applications and critically assess them;

 - be able to apply the properties of probability distributions, to analyse common random variables and probability models; and

-- be able to use a computer package to perform algebraic and computational tasks in probability analyses.
+- be able to use a computer package to perform computational tasks in probability analyses.